mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 ---

-Melna filled the kitchen mantle with kindling from the garden and pressed her hot tip against it to start a fire.
+Melna filled the kitchen mantle with kindling from the garden and pressed her firestarter against it to start a fire.
 Linyu sat staring at the wall in the dimly lit great room.
 Thi gasped when thi smelled smoke, remembering the heat of the fire and the screams of panic, but quickly snapped out of it for fear of making hae host suspicious.
 Melna sensed something off about the kaln and moved to a large dew column at the center of the house to draw two cups of water from the spigot.

 "You must be thirsty, Linyu.
 Have some water."